Use of Eye Drops

 What You Should Expect After Surgery

 If you undergo retinal surgery by Dr. Ng, he will have you keep an eye patch on your operated eye overnight, which will then be removed the next morning.
 Postoperative eye drops will be started the next day, which include an antibiotic eye drop (tan bottle top), a steroid eye drop (pink bottle top), and sometimes a dilating eye drop (red bottle top).
 Antibiotic eye drops will be used until they run out (approximately two weeks).
 Steroid eye drops will be continued for at least one month, and then tapered as instructed.
 The operated eye should be kept clean and out of dirty water (ocean, swimming pool, jacuzzi, etc.) for one month.
 It is recommended that strenuous activity or heavy exertion be avoided for at least two weeks.
 More specific instructions will be provided by Dr. Ng and his staff.
+If you are looking for bracelet.
+There’s something to suit every look, from body-hugging to structured, from cuffs to chain and cuffs.

 PDF Downloads